iamdual/doviz.dev/README.md

   > Doviz.dev converts data with varying structures from different sources into a standard format.

-- **Why would we need this?**

-  > Doviz.dev converts data with varying structures from different sources into a standard format.

 - **What "doviz" means?**

   > "Döviz" (dö·viz) is a Turkish word means "foreign currency".